-The coal storage yard is surrounded by a large concrete ditch that discharges into two of the three on-site stormwater management ponds (Ponds 1 and 3).
-The coal yard is sloped to promote drainage toward the ditch.
+The coal storage yard areas are surrounded by swales and large concrete ditches that discharge into two of the three on-site stormwater management ponds (Ponds 1 and 3).
+The coal yard is sloped to promote drainage toward the ditches.
 The northern and eastern portions of the ditch drain via a culvert into Pond 3, whereas the southern and western portions of the ditch drain into Pond 1.
 The high point of the ditch is in the northernmost portion of the site.
 Weirs have been constructed in the ditch to improve the sedimentation rate and to reduce the quantity of coal fines reaching the ponds.
+Designated points have been established in the ditch for pH monitoring and adjustment, as needed.